trellis-ldp-archive/trellis-rosid/trellis-rosid-app/README.md

 please refer to the [dropwizard documentation](http://www.dropwizard.io/1.2.0/docs/manual/configuration.html#http-2-over-tls).
 In particular, an `h2` connector type must be used, typically with a corresponding TLS configuration.

+## Metrics reporting

+Application metrics can be configured by defining a frequency and a reporter.
+For more information about configuring these reports, please refer to the [dropwizard metrics configuration reference](http://www.dropwizard.io/1.0.5/docs/manual/configuration.html#metrics).